 Heirloom plants are cultivars, i.e., a plant variety produced by breeding.
 Some heirloom plants can be traced back to pre-recorded history.
 Many others have been cultivated over the ages.
 At times they may have been commonly grown but in the current era, they are ineluctably a plant that is not utilized in mass scale production.
 Modern food production demands plants that are uniform and amenable to industrialized agriculture.
 These features include resistance to certain pests, fecundity, and the ability to withstand the shipping process.
 Thus, it is more efficient to mass produce a reliable plum tomato than deal with the endless permutations and quirks of every one of its cousins.

 The exact definition of an heirloom plant is embroiled in some debate, such as how old a cultivar must be to be branded a true heirloom.
 Most agree that an heirloom must be open-pollinated which means that pollination has occurred via natural forces such as wind, birds or insects as opposed to closed pollination which is characterized by non-opening self-pollinating flowers.

-sizes and colors which adds to their appeal.
+Heirloom tomatoes come in all sorts ofmanstore/index.html.
+The book is a collection of exquisite summery recipes from some of New York City’s finest chefs, complemented by stunningly brilliant photography. sizes and colors which adds to their appeal.
 Dishes containing a myriad of heirlooms provide an interesting array for our senses.
 Your typical “big box” supermarket will not carry them.
 You will need to seek out smaller stores that carry specialized items, farmer’s markets, the internet, and your own garden.
 Experiment with different heirlooms to see which ones you like best.